Title: Associate Professor

 As a member of the UT Tyler math department, Christy has won numerous teaching awards including the UT Regents' Outstanding Teaching Award, the White Fellowship for Teaching Excellence, and the Center for Teaching Excellence and Innovation's Level I and Level II Certificate.
 She is also a Founding Fellow for the UT Tyler Academy of Distinguished Teachers.

-Besides teaching, Christy is also heavily involved in undergraduate research and was awarded the UT Faculty Fellow for Undergraduate Research for the last 3 years.
+Besides teaching, Christy is also heavily involved in undergraduate research and was awarded the UT Faculty Fellow for Undergraduate Research from 2013 through 2017.
 During the summers, Christy works on an NSF-funded grant where undergraduates from around the country spend 8 weeks at UT Tyler doing math research with Christy and her colleagues.
-She has been a research mentor for over 20 undergraduates, and is also very involved with the Math Club at UT Tyler.
+She has been a research mentor for over 20 undergraduates.

 See Dr. Graves' personal website for more information.